didx-xyz/aries-cloudapi-python/docs/Common Steps.md

    This should correspond to a schema you created previously, and the `connection_id` is the ID of the connection you created in the previous step.
 If you're unsure what that ID is, you can always run a GET request against the `connections` endpoint to find it.

-5. Accept and store the credential in the holder wallet
+6. Accept and store the credential in the holder wallet
-6. Using the holder (authenticating with the holder auth header), issue a GET request against the `/generic/issuer/credentials` endpoint, providing the connection ID of the connection established above. _Note: The connection IDs are unique for each entity, so the connection between the issuer and the holder is one connection with two separate connection IDs - one for the issuer and one for the holder._ This will provide you with a credential record that should be in the state of being offered.
+7. Using the holder (authenticating with the holder auth header), issue a GET request against the `/generic/issuer/credentials` endpoint, providing the connection ID of the connection established above. _Note: The connection IDs are unique for each entity, so the connection between the issuer and the holder is one connection with two separate connection IDs - one for the issuer and one for the holder._ This will provide you with a credential record that should be in the state of being offered.
 Providing the connection ID again, you can now use the holder to store the credential by posting to `/generic/issuer/credentials/{credential_id}/store`
-7. (Optional) Repeat the GETting of your credential records using the holder and check whether the credential is actually stored.
-You can also check this via the webhooks.
+8. (Optional) Get yor credentials from your wallet (`wallet/credentials`) check whether the credential is actually stored.
+You can also check this via the webhooks/sse.

 ## Verifying a Credential